-Pleiger Process Control (PPC) Is A PC-Based Control System For Operation, Monitoring And Automation In Ship Operations
+Pleiger PPC is A PC-Based Control System For Operation, Monitoring And Automation In Ship Operations

 Several operator terminals are connected via Ethernet.
 According to application, one or more of these operator terminals can take over a PLC function.
 The connection of the process I/O and the connection to external systems are implemented using up to four independent Modbus RTU interfaces, or Modbus TCP.